 Within the Lake District you can find something for every type of meal and budget – from fish’n’chips to a surprising number of Michelin-starred restaurants.
-Here are a few of our favourites, all of which are not far from Fornside:
+Here are just a few of our favourites, all of which are fairly close to Fornside:

 - For the best pub food for many miles around, book The Horse and Farrier Inn, in Threlkeld.
 It’s a must for many of our guests and has plenty of parking.